plivo/guMCP/src/servers/reducto/README.md

 ### Prerequisites

 - Python 3.11+
-- A Reducto API key
+- A Reducto API key (for more information, see https://reducto.ai/)

 ### Features